IBM-Bluemix-Docs/go/deploying_apps.md

 If you plan to deploy your app to [{{site.data.keyword.cfee_full}}](/docs/cloud-foundry?topic=cloud-foundry-about), you must [prepare your {{site.data.keyword.cloud_notm}} account](/docs/cloud-foundry?topic=cloud-foundry-prepare).

-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.

 ## Deploying to a virtual server
 {: #go-vsi-deploy}